MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsCallingPolicy.md

 ```

 ### -AllowCallRedirect
+Setting this parameter is enabling local call redirection for SIP devices connecting via the Microsoft Teams SIP gateway.

+Valid options are:
+- Enabled: Enable the user to redirect an incoming call.
+- Disabled: User will not have such ability.
-This parameter is reserved for internal Microsoft use.
+- UserOverride: This option is not available for use.

 ```yaml
 Type: String